-Tier-I: Mandatory Indicator: Rainfall based parameter it is mandatory parameter Tier-II: Impact Indicators: Remote Sensing, Crop Situation, Soil Moisture, Hydrological Verification: Ground Trothing GUJARAT INSTITUTE OF DISASTER MANAGEMENT BUILDING RESILIENCE Step-I: If mandatory indicators are satisfying the criterion of the drought, area will be declared in the Trigger-I area Step-II: The state may consider any three of the four types of impact indicators for assessment of drought, the intensity of calamity, and make a judgment Step-III: The state will conduct a sample survey for ground-truthing and finally declare drought through notification mentioned the geographic extent and administrative units.
-The declaration of the Kharif drought should not be done later than 30th October and Rabi drought by 31st March.
+Tier-I: Mandatory Indicator: Rainfall based parameter it is mandatory parameter Tier-II: Impact Indicators: Remote Sensing, Crop Situation, Soil Moisture, Hydrological Verification: Ground Trothing GUJARAT INSTITUTE OF DISASTER MANAGEMENT BUILDING RESILIENCE Step-I: If mandatory indicators are satisfying the criterion of the drought, area will be declared in Trigger-I area Step-II: The state may consider any three of the four types of the impact indicators for assessment of drought, the intensity of calamity and make a judgement Step-III: The state will conduct sample survey for ground truthing and finally declare drought through notification clearly mentioned the geographic extent and administrative units.
+The declaration of Kharif drought should not be done later than 30th October and Rabi drought by 31st March.

-In the drought Manual 2020 it is clearly mentioned that "the state is advised to undertake capacity building activities from time to time for all the stakeholders with support of national and State Institute."
+In the drought manual 2020 it is clearly mentioned that "the state is advised to undertake capacity building activities from time to time for all the stakeholders with support of national and State Institute."
 The NDMA guideline has a separate and comprehensive view on capacity building for all stakeholders.

 The earlier practices of drought declaration were not too technology based and comprehensive.
 It requires intensive capacity building efforts so that the state employees can be assimilate and orient to their duty and practices in effective Drought Mitigation and Management.
+Objectives:

-Objectives: 1.
-Understanding Basic Concept of Disaster Risk Management & Drought 2.
+1. Understanding Basic Concept of Disaster Risk Management & Drought 2.
 Understanding Drought Manuals 3.
-Understanding Issues with New Drought Manual and its Implications Target Participants: District Agriculture Officer, Dy.
-Director Agriculture (Training), Mamlatdar, Dy.
-Mamlatdar (Rev.), Executive Engineers & Dy.
-Executive Engineers
+Understanding Issues with New Drought Manual and its Implications Target Participants:

+Mamlatdar, Dy.
+Mamlatdar, Mamlatdar (Disaster Manager), Talati, District Agriculture Officer, Dy.
+Director Agriculture (Training), Agri & Horti officer.
+Executive Engineers & Executive Engineer & Dy.
+Executive Engineer.